zhongyi-zhang/meta-azure-service-broker/docs/azure-sql-db.md

 ## Behaviors

-### Provision
+### Provisio

-  1. If the server doesn't exist, create a SQL Server.
+  1. If the server doesn't exist and it is allowed to create a new one, create a SQL Server.

   2. Create a database.

+**NOTE:**

+  * The priviledge to create new server can be set in broker manifest.

 ### Provision-Poll